-A failure even to attempt to count the incidence of such egregious behaviour is a strong signal that harassment and unlawful eviction are in some way insignificant.
+A failure by government to count the incidence of such egregious behaviour is a strong signal that harassment and unlawful eviction are in some way insignificant.
 This clearly cannot be the case.

 Use made of the Prevention from Eviction Act